sony/nnabla-rl/README.md

 # Deep Reinforcement Learning Library built on top of Neural Network Libraries

-NNablaRL is a deep reinforcement learning library built on top of [Neural Network Libraries](https://github.com/sony/nnabla) that is intended to be used for research, development and production.
+nnablaRL is a deep reinforcement learning library built on top of [Neural Network Libraries](https://github.com/sony/nnabla) that is intended to be used for research, development and production.

 ## Installation

-Installing NNablaRL is easy!
+Installing nnablaRL is easy!

 ```sh
 $ pip install nnabla-rl
 ```

-NNablaRL only supports Python version >= 3.6 and [NNabla](https://github.com/sony/nnabla) version >= 1.17.
+nnablaRL only supports Python version >= 3.6 and [nnabla](https://github.com/sony/nnabla) version >= 1.17.

 ### Enabling GPU accelaration (Optional)

-NNablaRL algorithms run on CPU by default.
+nnablaRL algorithms run on CPU by default.
 To run the algorithm on GPU, first install [nnabla-ext-cuda](https://github.com/sony/nnabla-ext-cuda) as follows.
 (Replace [cuda-version] depending on the CUDA version installed on your machine.)

 ```sh